danfromdursley-spec/danfromdursley-spec/README.md

 # Dan Williams — Quantum Design Systems (QDS)

 *Reducing noise from information.*

 I build **offline-first decision tools** (mostly on an Android phone) that turn messy real-world signals into **board-safe outputs**.

-Think: a **scientific calculator for noisy systems** — batteries, markets, cosmology — wrapped in phone-safe web apps you can take into a room, even with poor Wi-Fi.
+Think: a **scientific calculator for noisy systems** — batteries, markets, cosmology — wrapped in phone-safe web apps you can walk into a meeting.

 ---